R$^2$PO: Decoupling Rollout and Inference Policies for LLM Reasoning: Related Works

 \section{Related Works}

-We review related works from three complementary perspectives: (1) reinforcement learning for reasoning-oriented LLMs, (2) exploration–exploitation mechanisms in LLM reinforcement learning, and (3) decoupled or auxiliary architectural designs.
+We review related work from tow perspectives: (1) RL for reasoning-oriented LLMs, and (2) exploration mechanisms in LLM RL.

-\paragraph{RL for Reasoning LLMs} Large Language Models (LLMs) have demonstrated significant reasoning improvements through Reinforcement Learning from Human Feedback (RLHF) \cite{ouyang2022training}.
-While traditional PPO-based frameworks \cite{DBLP:journals/corr/SchulmanWDRK17} rely on separate value models, recent paradigms like Reinforcement Learning with Verifiable Rewards (RLVR) \cite{lambert2025tulu3pushingfrontiers, DBLP:journals/corr/abs-2501-12948} have gained prominence in deterministic domains like mathematical problems and coding.
-However, these verifiable reward landscapes are often sparse and unforgiving, exacerbating the instability of the single-head policy architecture.
+\paragraph{RL for Reasoning LLMs} LLMs have demonstrated significant reasoning improvements through Reinforcement Learning from Human Feedback (RLHF) \cite{ouyang2022training}.
+While traditional PPO-based frameworks \cite{DBLP:journals/corr/SchulmanWDRK17} rely on separate value models, recent paradigms like Reinforcement Learning with Verifiable Rewards (RLVR) \cite{lambert2025tulu3pushingfrontiers, DBLP:journals/corr/abs-2501-12948} have gained prominence in domains like mathematics and coding.
+However, these verifiable reward landscapes are often sparse and unforgiving, posing significant exploration and optimization challenges for reasoning RL.